By a korean lake in 2014

 As a student in 1982

-My main research area is Thermodynamic Formalism.
+My main research area is Thermodynamic Formalism, which is a subset of Ergodic Theory and Dynamical Systems.
 I am particularly interested in applications to other areas of mathematics, including geometry, number theory, dimension theory and analysis.
 A brief description is here.

 |The dimension of the cantor set of numbers whose continued fraction contains only digits 1 and 2.||